-In December 2020, groups of Republicans in Michigan, Arizona, Georgia, Nevada, New Mexico, Pennsylvania, and Wisconsin met and signed fake electoral college certificates - posing as their state's duly elected presidential electors - in an attempt to falsely declare Trump won the 2020 presidential election.
-Trump attorney Kenneth Chesebro pled guilty to charges in Fulton County, Georgia stemming from his role advancing the false elector for Trump in Georgia.
+In December 2020, groups of Republicans in Michigan, Arizona, Georgia, Nevada, New Mexico, Pennsylvania, and Wisconsin met and signed fake Electoral College certificates-posing as their state's duly elected presidential electors-in an attempt to falsely declare Trump won the 2020 presidential election.

-The Michigan false electors offered their fake certificate as an official public record, submitting their purported electoral college votes for Trump to Vice President Mike Pence (in his role as the President of the Senate), the Archivist of the United States, Michigan Secretary of State Jocelyn Benson, and the Chief Judge for the U.S. District Court for the Western District of Michigan.
-They did so despite a margin of 154,000 votes, a series of dismissed or rejected lawsuits, no pending recount, and the state legislature declining to act because of the absence of fraud.
-Even the location and time information on the forged electoral college certificate was incorrect, as the fake electors convened secretly in the state GOP's basement after they were blocked by law enforcement from entering the state capitol.
+The Michigan false electors offered their fake certificate as an official public record, submitting their purported Electoral College votes for Trump to Vice President Mike Pence (in his role as the President of the Senate), the Archivist of the United States, Michigan Secretary of State Jocelyn Benson, and the Chief Judge for the U.S. District Court for the Western District of Michigan.
+They did so despite a margin of 154,000 votes a series of dismissed or rejected lawsuits, no pending recount, and the state legislature declining to act because of the absence of fraud.
+Even the location and time information on the forged Electoral College certificate was incorrect, as the fake electors convened secretly in the state GOP's basement after they were blocked by law enforcement from entering the state capitol.